muvox-io/euphonium/docs/technical/dev-environment.md

     ```

 This will output a binary `euphoniumcli` which can be later executed to run the platform.
-The web-ui will be available on port `80`.
+The web-ui will be available on port `80` by default.
+If you have trouble using port 80 (on Linux for example), use `cmake .. -D HTTP_SERVER_PORT=8080` to change the web-ui port.

 ### Building and installing the project - ESP32